wojciechbulaty/trafficparrot-examples-openshift/README.md

 1. `ACCEPT_LICENSE` should be set to `true` if you accept the terms of the [LICENSE](LICENSE)

 ```
+# If you have not cloned this project yet, you can do it now
 git clone https://github.com/trafficparrot/trafficparrot-examples-openshift.git
 cd trafficparrot-examples-openshift

+# You will need Traffic Parrot ZIP file here as well (see above for trial download link)
 cp ~/Downloads/trafficparrot-<fill this in>.zip .

 docker build \